Photo by Unknown (prototype asset)

 Best Hotels in Queenstown: Lake Views, Adventure Lodges & Mountain Luxury (2026)

-Blanket Bay's Remarkables backdrop, Eichardt's historic bar, and Matakauri Lodge's private lakeside infinity pool — Queenstown's finest hotels for every budget in 2026.
+Blanket Bay's Remarkables backdrop, Eichardt's historic bar, and Matakauri Lodge's private lakeside infinity pool — Queenstown's best hotels for every budget in 2026.

 Queenstown’s Hotel Landscape